Mission and History

 |2013||Enrollment is 190 with two sections of K-3rd Grade.
 "Open the Door" Capital Campaign begins with the goal of $1.5 million to finish the renovation of the second floor and provide an endowment for maintenance and preservation of the building.|

-Heritage Academy remains faithful to the mission of making a Christ-centered education available to all children regardless of family income.
+Through challenges, growth and change, Heritage Academy has remained faithful to the mission of making a Christ-centered education available to all children regardless of family income.